IBM App Connect components and resources

 After you deploy an integration runtime, you can enable tracing to help to diagnose problems.
 For more information, see Collecting trace for deployed flows.
 You can also monitor the CPU and memory usage data for your integration runtimes to check that your runtimes have the appropriate amount of resources.
 For more information, see Monitoring resources.

-If you're on the flow runs plan, you can deploy your flows from App Connect Designer and you don't need to configure integration runtimes.
+If you're on the flow runs plan, you don't need to configure integration runtimes.